-The words on this Sing & Spell Vol. 4, combined with the words on the first Sing and Spell Vol. 1 should give you one song for all of the words in the Open Court language arts program, plus some extras.
+The words on this Sight Words 4, combined with the words on the first Sight Words 1 should give you one song for all of the words in the Open Court language arts program, plus some extras.

 Words Covered Are:

 A (the word), all, am, as, be, by, came, dear, did, friend, from, good, had, his, I (the word), if, love, made, nice, now, out, over, put, some, then, very, will, and your.